 The results showed a decrease in tumor weight in the ketogenic formula group.
 They also saw a significant suppression of systemic inflammatory response and muscle loss.

 A 2017 systematic review of animal studies, conducted to find the effectiveness of the ketogenic diet for cancer, found that the ketogenic diet can potentially inhibit the growth of cancer cells and increase survival time .
-The cancer types they studied included brain cancer, pancreatic, prostate, gastric, colon, neuroblastoma, and lung cancer.
+The cancer types they studied included brain, pancreatic, prostate, gastric, colon, neuroblastoma, and lung cancer.

-In 2015, a review study was conducted on 32 gliomas (brain and spinal related cancers) patients who underwent the ketogenic diet as an adjuvant cancer therapy .
+In 2015, a review study was conducted on 32 glioma (brain and spinal related cancers) patients who underwent the ketogenic diet as an adjuvant cancer therapy .
 They found out that the keto diet may control some types of glioma progression without any significant side effects.

 A 2008 study found that mice who were fed a no-carbohydrate ketogenic diet had a significant reduction in tumor growth and improved survival rate compared to the western diet group .